anestisb/android-prepare-vendor/README.md

 ## Supported devices

 * bullhead - Nexus 5x
+* flounder - Nexus 9

-Nexus 9 & Nexus 6p support will be added at some point in the near future.
+Nexus 6p support will be added at some point in the near future.

 If you want to contribute to `proprietary-blobs.txt` files, please test against the target device before pull request.